tbrowder/Number-More/README.md

 base and transform it into the desired base with no leading zeroes or descriptive prefix (such as '0x', '0o', and '0b') to indicate the type of number.
-The default is also to use upper-case characters for the hexadecimal results and all bases greater than 10 and less than 37.
+The default is also to use upper-case characters for the non-decimal characters for all bases greater than 10 and less than 37.
-Bases greater than 36 use a mixture of upper-case and lower-case characters.
+Bases greater than 36 use a mixture of upper-case and lower-case characters, so those non-decimal characters are case-sensitive and retain their results..

 There is an optional parameter to define desired lengths of results (which will result in adding leading zeroes if needed).
 There are